erkanfatma/MachineLearning/DataAnalysis/README.md

         ```
         Change nan values

 P.S.
 Fit that machine learning learns.
-Transform that machine learning perform
+Transform that machine learning perform.

 2. Categoric values
 Some of the machine learning algorithms need numeric values to work with.
 In this case, the categoric values transform to the numberic values.

     1. Nominal